yaptx/LiveContainer/README.md

 ### LiveContainerSwiftUI
 - SwiftUI rewrite of LiveContainerUI (by @hugeBlack)
-- Lanaguage file `Localizable.xcstrings` is in here for multilingual support
+- Lanaguage file `Localizable.xcstrings` is in here for multilingual support.
+To help us translate LiveContainer, please visit [our crodwin project](https://crowdin.com/project/livecontainer)

 ### TweakLoader
 - A simple tweak injector, which loads CydiaSubstrate and load tweaks.
 - Injected to every app you install in LiveContainer.

-### AltStoreTweak
+### AltStoreTweak (Deprecated)
 - The tweak that got injected into SideStore/AltStore to retrieve certificate from it everytime it launches.

 ### ZSign